NMC Community News

-Effective May 1, 2020, this News areas will contain only news about the NMC and its members.
+This News area contains news about the NMC and its members and Community Partners.
 Members may access industry news and events in the Members-Only area of the website.
 NMC Community (the NMC and its members and community partners) Events are posted on the NMC Community Events calendar.
 If you would like to become a member, you can sign up on the Join the NMC page.

 Mystic Seaport Museum Plans Partial Reopening

 NBC CT, May 7, 2020